SFE Attorney: Cliff Wilson

 It’s one of the downsides of driving; at some point even the best drivers will experience car trouble.
 It may come in the form of a flat tire, perhaps you spout an oil leak, or maybe your car overheats.
 The important question is: when your car does experience a mechanical difficulty how do you respond?
-In Tasha Lyn Cosimo’s most recent arbitration, she showed the plaintiffs that you can’t just stick your head in the sand, blatantly ignore the signs of a vehicle’s mechanical distress, and then avoid taking responsibility when the automobile finally has a complete engine meltdown.
+In one of Cliff Wilson’s recent arbitrations, he showed the plaintiffs that you can’t just stick your head in the sand, blatantly ignore the signs of a vehicle’s mechanical distress, and then avoid taking responsibility when the automobile finally has a complete engine meltdown.

 The major question in this case was which parties’ actions were the substantial contributing factor that caused the engine to fail spectacularly.
 Was the damage due to the fact that the defendants told the plaintiffs they could drive the truck until the condition worsened?
 Or was the damage caused by the plaintiffs, who ignored the obvious warning signs and continued to drive the truck not only when the condition of the engine worsened, but after?

-Tasha argued that her clients were not negligent, and that the plaintiffs had no evidence of negligent behavior.
-She focused her case on showing that the plaintiffs were the ones who behaved in an unreasonable and negligent manner.
+Cliff argued that his clients were not negligent, and that the plaintiffs had no evidence of negligent behavior.
+The case focused on showing that the plaintiffs were the ones who behaved in an unreasonable and negligent manner.

-Tasha pointed out that the law in Oregon requires that a person who has suffered damage has a duty to exercise reasonable care to avoid increasing that damage.
+Cliff pointed out that the law in Oregon requires that a person who has suffered damage has a duty to exercise reasonable care to avoid increasing that damage.
 There can be no recovery for increased damage that is caused by the failure to exercise such care.
 The plaintiffs’ truck suffered damage prior to it arriving at the defendant’s repair shop.
 By taking the truck to the defendant’s facility the plaintiffs showed that they were attempting to avoid further damage to the engine.
-However, when the plaintiffs determined not to allow the mechanics the extra time to fully diagnose and repair the damage, they were taking matters into their own hands.
+However, when the plaintiffs decided to deny the mechanics some extra time to fully diagnose and repair the damage, they took matters into their own hands.
 The plaintiffs willfully chose to ignore the advice and recommendations of the mechanics.
 They also opted not to have further repairs completed at a nearby Ford repair shop.
-Finally, against all reason they felt it was best to drive an overheated truck, not once, but twice instead of calling a tow truck.
+Finally, against all reason, they felt it was best to drive an overheated truck, not once, but twice instead of calling a tow truck.
 Those actions were negligent on the part of the plaintiffs, and ultimately what caused the truck’s engine to suffer a meltdown.